robot010/PyTorch-Ultimate-2023---From-Basics-to-Cutting-Edge/README.md

-# PytorchUltimate
+# PyTorch Ultimate 2024 - From Basics to Cutting-Edge

-This repo holds material for the Udemy course _**PyTorch Ultimate: From Basics to Cutting-Edge**_.
-You can find the course under [this link](https://www.udemy.com/course/pytorch-ultimate/).
+PyTorch Ultimate 2024 - From Basics to Cutting-Edge, Published by Packt Publishing

 ## Environment Installation from yml file